-Dark Stain on Marble Countertop
+Dark Stain On Marble Countertop

 Marble Stain Around Kitchen Sink

+My kitchen countertops are honed "Michael Angelo" marble (white with gray and taupe markings).
 About a year ago a dark stain appeared by the sink.
-I don't know what caused the marble stain.
+I don't know what caused the brown marble stain.

 It has darkened a bit with time and even seems that it may be spreading.
 Looking at the edge around the sink it appears as if it goes all the way through the marble (3/4" thick).